deepflowio/deepflow-gui-grafana/deepflow-querier-datasource/README.md

 The only and required form item.
 Can input and select `traincg _id` or better using with grafana variables.

 # Generate grafana variables by tags
--	get all values:
+- get all values

 	```SQL
 	show tag ${tag_name} values from ${table_name}
 	```

--	filter by tag name:
+- filter by tag name

 	```SQL
 	show tag ${tag_name} values from ${table_name} where display_name like '*abc*'
 	```

-- filter by other variables value: for example, cluster is an existing grafana variable
+- filter by other variables value:

+    for example, cluster is an existing grafana variable
 	- Use `$cluster`, when the value of cluster is id:

 	  ```Bash